-Authorize request to Web PubSub resources with Azure AD from Azure applications
+Authorize request to Web PubSub resources with Microsoft Entra ID from Azure applications

-Azure Web PubSub Service supports Azure Active Directory (Azure AD) authorizing requests from Azure applications.
+Azure Web PubSub Service supports Microsoft Entra ID for authorizing requests from applications.

 This article shows how to configure your Web PubSub resource and codes to authorize the request to a Web PubSub resource from an Azure application.